Experienced Portland Motorcycle Accident Lawyers Ready To Serve You

 - Wear a Helmet: Helmets are mandatory per Oregon law and they could be the difference between life and death when it comes to motorcycle accidents involving high speeds and exposed riders.
 Motorcycle riders who do not wear helmets are 40% more likely to be killed and 15% more likely to suffer traumatic brain injuries as compared to riders wearing helmets.
 Additionally, failure to abide by this legally-mandated requirement may significantly affect your chances of recovering damages.

 - Be Cognizant of Road Conditions & Avoid Excessive Speeds: According to a 2009 statistical report by the Insurance Institute for Highway Safety, 48% of all motorcycle accident fatalities involved riders breaking the speed limit.
-Riding at excessive speeds is ill-advised, as the posted limits were calculated specifically for the given road conditions and overarching concern for motorist safety.
-Riders should also reduce their speed and exercise particular caution when travelling in inclement weather conditions when visibility is limited and road conditions are not optimal.
+Riding at excessive speeds is ill-advised, as the posted limits were calculated specifically for the given road conditions and an overarching concern for motorist safety.
+Riders should also reduce their speed and exercise particular caution when traveling in inclement weather conditions when visibility is limited and road conditions are not optimal.

 - Do Not Operate a Motorcycle Under the Influence: The National Highway Traffic Safety Administration reports that motorcyclists with blood alcohol concentrations (BACs) over the legal limit of 0.8% accounted for 42% of motorcycle fatalities over the past year.
 Alcohol, and other substances, not only impairs your reaction time and awareness (making an accident more likely to occur), it also drastically impacts your legal options in the future.